HelenusDB/document/README.md

 # HelenusDB Papyrus

+**Cassandra's Gone Schema-less!**

-HelenusDB Papyrus is a Java library offering a document-oriented repository pattern for Cassandra storage.
+HelenusDB Papyrus enables document-oriented storage for Cassandra.
 It eliminates the need for a predefined schema, thereby providing significant flexibility in domain modeling without necessitating table data migrations.

 In Papyrus, only the keys that form an object's identifier are stored as individual columns.
 These keys are extracted from the entity at storage time.
 The object itself is serialized into a storage format through a pluggable serialization process and stored as a binary blob.
 Currently, Papyrus supports BSON (like MongoDB) and GSON (JSON) serialization formats.